 Once upon a time…

 A voice came from behind a wall of illuminated screens.
-Thousands of lines of equations, formulas, and commands were being processed by the onboard computer, while everyone in the control room awaited the outputs.
-“This program is compiling all the relevant information collected from the DNA, such as how the species behaves, their strengths and weaknesses, their values and motivations.
+Thousands of lines of equations, formulas, and commands were being processed by the onboard computer while everyone in the control room awaited the outputs.
+“The program is compiling all the relevant information collected from the DNA, such as how the species behaves, their strengths and weaknesses, their values and motivations.
 We know what has happened in the past and can predict possible outcomes to set scenarios.
 Once completed, it will grant us the ability to see into the future.”